newatoms/guides/effective-image-guide/readme.md

 * **Comprehension**

 Comprehension is linked to the way our brains translate data to simplify it.
-It has been observed that 90% of the information sent to our brains is visual. with our brains responding to it 60,000 faster than they do for text.
+It has been observed that 90% of the information sent to our brains is visual, with our brains responding to it 60,000 faster than they do for text.

 Thus, our brains need a visual representation to process information faster and create a connection between the visual object and its concept.
 It’s impressive how the visual perception in our brain makes such a complex task easy and this could also be the scientific reason why an “image is worth a thousand words.”